zakariaGatter/i3blocks-gate/README.md

 # i3Blocks Gate

-my i3blocks Scripts For Arch Linux more simple and more useful
+my i3blocks Scripts For Arch Linux  And Ubuntu more simple and more useful

 | i3blocks Script | Arch Depen        | Ubuntu Depen     | ScreenShot |
 |-----------------|-------------------|------------------|------------|